cockroachdb/docs/v22.2/use-cloud-storage-for-bulk-operations.md

     For more information on the AWS KMS URI formats, see [Take and Restore Encrypted Backups](take-and-restore-encrypted-backups.html).

-#### Chaining
+#### Role chaining

 Beyond a user assuming a role, it is also possible to "chain" roles to create a path for users to assume roles to particular operations.
-Role chaining is when roles assume another role rather than a user assuming a single role.
-In this way, the role chain passes the request for access to the final role in the chain, which prevents the need to grant several sets of temporary security tokens.
+Role chaining allows a user to assume a role through an intermediate role(s) instead of the user directly assuming a role.
+In this way, the role chain passes the request for access to the final role in the chain.
 Role chaining could be useful when a third-party organization needs access to your Amazon S3 bucket to complete a bulk operation.
 Or, your organization could grant roles based on limited-privilege levels.

 Assuming the role follows the same approach outlined in the previous section.
 The additional required step to chain roles is to ensure that the ARN of role A, which is assuming role B, is present in role B's trust policy with the `sts:AssumeRole` action.